Music making was integral to the past of many historic houses. Yet the sounding history of heritage properties is largely silent today.

 In 2016-17, Sound Heritage expanded through engagement with two international projects launched by network members: Sound Heritage Ireland, convened by Dr Karol Mullaney-Dignam, and Sound Heritage Sydney, led by Dr Matthew Stephens.

-The network entered a new phase with the beginning of the AHRC-funded Music, Home and Heritage project, which runs for three years from September 2017.
-Several key network initiatives will be completed during this period, including a census of musical materials in UK historic houses for the Cecilia research database; enhancement of this website with new resources for interpretation of music and dance in heritage settings; and performances, films and exhibitions in collaboration with partner houses (see the Case Studies page for links).
+The network entered a new phase with the beginning of the AHRC-funded Music, Home and Heritage project, which ran from 2017-2021.
+Several key initiatives were completed, including a census of musical materials in UK historic houses for the Cecilia research database; enhancement of this website with new resources for interpretation of music and dance in heritage settings; and exhibitions, performances, films and exhibitions in collaboration with partner houses (see the Case Studies page for links).
 Sounding Erddig is an experiment in creating a portrait of a single house in music and sound, via an online library of recorded materials from Erddig's music collections and soundwalking exercises with staff and volunteers.
 An international symposium in 2019 brought together contributors from around the world to consider crucial questions in conserving, curating and interpreting music in historic houses.
 Their contributions led to a new essay collection, Sound Heritage: Making Music Matter in Historic Houses, edited by Jeanice Brooks, Wiebke Thormählen, and Matthew Stephens (Routledge, 2021).

 Sound Heritage actively seeks collaborators and funding for projects aimed at generating new research and interpretation of music in historic houses around the world.
-Profiles of some of the exciting work going on in a range of properties can be found on our Projects page.
 We welcome contact from scholars, musicians and heritage professionals working in related areas: please join our Facebook group, follow us on Twitter and let us know about your events and projects.